Nandita Das: Activism

-India's Got Colour (Dark is Beautiful) campaign
+India's Got Colour (Dark is Beautiful) Campaign

 In 2013, Das became the face of the "Dark is Beautiful" campaign.
 Launched by Women of Worth in 2009, the campaign aims to draw attention to the effects of discrimination based on skin color in India.
 The campaign urges women and men to celebrate the beauty and diversity of all skin tones, using slogans such as "Stay UNfair, Stay Beautiful."
 Das said in 2014: In the [Indian film] industry a makeup man or a cinematographer would come and say can you lighten your skin a little, especially when you are playing the middle class educated character.
 In 2019, the Campaign was reinvented as India’s Got Colour.
 Along with Mahesh Mathai, Nandita Das has produced and co-directed a two-minute PSA for the campaign.
 The music video features several eminent artists from the Indian Film Industry.

-Speaking engagements
+Speaking Engagements

-Das has been a featured speaker at various platforms in India and abroad, including at MIT (in 2007, after a screening of Fire), and at Tufts University (in 2014, on gender in society and cinema).
+Das has been a featured speaker at various platforms in India and abroad, including at MIT (in 2007, after a screening of Fire), and at Tufts University.

-In 2016, she gave a TEDx talk at TEDxWalledCity on "The Biggest Hypocrisy of Our Times: Our Attitude to Poverty."
-In 2011, she spoke at TEDxNarimanPoint, on "Transformation in Education".